cytechmobile/snapurl/README.md

 #### **Creating Short Links**

-Short URLs for this service are managed using the **racket-url-manager Terminal User Interface (TUI)** application or directly via the **wrangler Command Line Interface (CLI)**.
+Short URLs for this service are managed using the racket-url-manager Terminal User Interface (TUI) application or directly via the wrangler Command Line Interface (CLI).
 Using racket-url-manager TUI:
 Refer to the racket-url-manager/README.md file within your repository for detailed instructions on how to set up and use the TUI to create, list, and manage your short URLs.
 Using wrangler CLI (Manual Key-Value Pair Creation):
 You can manually add short URL mappings directly to your Cloudflare KV namespace using wrangler.

+Bash

 wrangler kv:key put \--namespace-id YOUR\_PRODUCTION\_KV\_NAMESPACE\_ID "your-short-code" "\[https://your-long-url.com\](https://your-long-url.com)"

-Replace YOUR\_PRODUCTION\_KV\_NAMESPACE\_ID with your actual production KV namespace ID, "your-short-code" with your desired short URL path, and "https://your-long-url.com" with the destination URL.
+Replace YOUR\_PRODUCTION\_KV\_NAMESPACE\_ID with your actual production KV namespace ID, "your-short-code" with your desired short URL path, and "[https://your-long-url.com](https://your-long-url.com)" with the destination URL.

 #### **Accessing Short Links**

-Visit your short URL in a browser (e.g., https://url.racket.gr/mycustomlink).
+Visit your short URL in a browser (e.g., [https://url.racket.gr/mycustomlink](https://url.racket.gr/mycustomlink)).
 The Worker will **redirect** the user to the longUrl.

 ### **Analytics**